1946

 Article 102.

-The local public entities shall establish assemblies as their deliberation organs, in accordance with law.
+The local public entities shall establish assemblies as their deliberative organs, in accordance with law.

 Article 103.